mayt/BrowserGPT/README.md

 - `click on the abc article`
 - `enter abc@test.com into the email box.
 John and Doe in the first and last name boxes respectively`
 - `generate a spicy comment on what xyz said and put it in the comment box`

+With `autogpt` enabled, you can also input more complex tasks like:

+- `go to hn and click on the first article`
+- `use bing and find the abc article`

 ## Limitations